 Article 7(2)(a) defines 'attack' as a "course of conduct involving the multiple commission of acts referred to in paragraph 1 against any civilian population, pursuant to or in furtherance of a State or organizational policy to commit such attack".
-In other words, the attack against the civilian population must be promoted or encouraged by the State or organization.21 This 'policy' requirement "ensures that the multiple acts forming the course of conduct are linked", such that "acts which are unrelated or perpetrated by individuals acting randomly on their own are excluded".22 But, while a "policy may consist of a pre-established design or plan", it "may also crystalli[z]e and develop only as actions are undertaken by the perpetrators" and its existence "may be inferred from a variety of factors".23 The ICC Elements of Crimes specifies that "[t]he acts need not constitute a military attack".24 The term 'widespread' refers to "the large-scale nature of the attack and the number of its victims", as well as its geographic dimensions in the sense of the attack occurring in multiple locations, whereas 'systematic' means the "organized nature of the acts of violence and the improbability of their random occurrence",25 often indicated by "the existence of 'patterns of crimes'".26 In principle, an attack which is systematic-a high threshold-will necessarily satisfy the policy requirement, which is a lower threshold.27
+In other words, the attack against the civilian population must be promoted or encouraged by the State or organization.
+This 'policy' requirement "ensures that the multiple acts forming the course of conduct are linked", such that "acts which are unrelated or perpetrated by individuals acting randomly on their own are excluded".
+But, while a "policy may consist of a pre-established design or plan", it "may also crystalli[z]e and develop only as actions are undertaken by the perpetrators" and its existence "may be inferred from a variety of factors".
+The ICC Elements of Crimes specifies that "[t]he acts need not constitute a military attack".
+The term 'widespread' refers to "the large-scale nature of the attack and the number of its victims", as well as its geographic dimensions in the sense of the attack occurring in multiple locations, whereas 'systematic' means the "organized nature of the acts of violence and the improbability of their random occurrence", often indicated by "the existence of 'patterns of crimes'".
+In principle, an attack

-21 See ICC Elements of Crimes, Article 7, Introduction, para.
+&lt;sup>21 See ICC Elements of Crimes, Article 7, Introduction, para.
 3. The Elements of Crimes is an instrument to the Rome Statute.
 The Elements are to be read with the Statute, but the Statute itself is the primary source of the applicable law.

-22 The Prosecutor v.
+&lt;sup>22 The Prosecutor v.
 Dominic Ongwen, Trial Judgment, 4 February 2021, ICC-02/04-01/15-1762-Red ("Ongwen Trial Judgment"), para.
 2678.

-23 Ongwen Trial Judgment, para.
+&lt;sup>23 Ongwen Trial Judgment, para.
 2679.
 The Trial Chamber further explained that these factors include "(i) a recurrent pattern of violence; (ii) the existence of preparations or collective mobilisation orchestrated and coordinated by the organisation; (iii) the use of public or private resources to further the policy; (iv) the involvement of [State or] organisational forces in the commission of crimes; (v) statements, instructions or documentation attributable to the organisation condoning or encouraging the commission of crimes; and (vi) an underlying motivation."
 See also The Prosecutor v.
 Bosco Ntaganda, Judgment, 8 July 2019, ICC-01/04-02/06-2359 ("Ntaganda Trial Judgment"), para.
 674.

-24 ICC Elements of Crimes, Article 7, Introduction, para.
+&lt;sup>24 ICC Elements of Crimes, Article 7, Introduction, para.
 3.

-25 See, for an overview of the jurisprudence on the contextual element of the 'widespread or systematic' nature of the attack, ILC Draft CAH Convention with Commentaries, pp. 31-34 (internal footnotes omitted).
+&lt;sup>25 See, for an overview of the jurisprudence on the contextual element of the 'widespread or systematic' nature of the attack, ILC Draft CAH Convention with Commentaries, pp. 31-34 (internal footnotes omitted).

-26 Ongwen Trial Judgment, para.
+&lt;sup>26 Ongwen Trial Judgment, para.
 2682.